-Remote port forwarding allows you to connect to a remote network service located at the tunnel’s client-side from the server-side of a tunnel.
-It enables applications on the server-side of SSH connection to access services on the SSH’s client-side.
+Remote port forwarding allows you to connect to a remote network service located at the tunnel’s client side from the server side of a tunnel.
+It enables applications on the server side of the SSH connection to access services on the SSH’s client side.

 Local Port Forwarding

 Local port forwarding is the most frequently used form of port forwarding.
 It sends data from a different client application operating from the same system.
-With this method, you can quickly connect your local computer to another server.
+This method lets you quickly connect your local computer to another server.
 It allows you to bypass firewalls that block certain web pages.

 Dynamic Port Forwarding

 Dynamic port forwarding allows you to navigate through a NAT or firewall using pinholes.
 It will enable clients to connect to a trusted server that acts as an intermediary for sending/receiving data to different destination servers in a secure manner.

 How does Port forwarding work

 You may now know what port forwarding is, but the question is, how does it work, and in what ways can it help you out in your daily life?

 Port forwarding is incredibly helpful for your online privacy.
 Usually, when you send a request over the internet, packets of data are sent over the internet containing details of your request, your IP address, and the destination of your computer or device.